 Redundancy mode Description Non-dominant The original Server (Server 1) starts as a Standby.
-Server 2 retains the Se Dominant The original Server (Server 1) takes on the role of Server again after all of synced.
+Server 2 retains the Dominant The original Server (Server 1) takes on the role of Server again after a been synced.
 Server 2 is downgraded to the Standby.
-Rated Depending on the configured rating (on page 85), the original server is as a Server or as a Standby after restarting.
+Rated Depending on the configured rating (on page 90), the original server i either as a Server or as a Standby after restarting.